 What does UX stand for?

 UX stands for user experience.
-It is a very broad discipline with the world of design.
+It is a broad discipline in the design world with many different roles.
 Professionals within the UX discipline are most commonly called UX designers.
-They focus on user centric design.

 What does a UX designer do?

 The role of a UX designer can be very broad.
 Depending on the type and size of the project, your work can include doing research, setting design requirements, UI design, visual design, and much more.